houzi126/test_02/readme.txt

 Git is a distributed version control.
 Git is free software distribute under the GPL.

-Git has a mutable index called stage
+Git has a mutable index called stage.
+Git tracks changes of files.